Poke Nachos

 Toppings for Poke Nachos

 Poke nachos are fantastic with just a few toppings to allow the flavor of the tuna to stand out, but they’re equally great loaded with extras.
-We love topping them with creamy avocado slices or guacamole, crisp green onions, sesame seeds, sweet mango salsa, sliced jalapeños, and refreshing cucumber.
+We love topping them with a variety of fresh ingredients, including creamy avocado slices or guacamole, crisp green onions, sesame seeds, sweet mango salsa, sliced jalapeños, and refreshing cucumber.
 Pickled ginger and seaweed salad add a sushi-esque twist while masago or tobiko bring a splash of the sea.
 Experiment and try something new to find your perfect poke nacho combination.

 Make-Ahead and Storage

-Make-Ahead: The tuna and toppings can be prepared ahead of time then refrigerated.
-Since this recipe uses raw sushi-grade tuna it is best consumed within 1-2 days.
-The fried wontons can be also be made in advance.
+Make-Ahead: The tuna and toppings can be prepared ahead of time and then refrigerated.
+Since this recipe uses raw sushi-grade tuna, it is best consumed within a day.
+The fried wontons can be made in advance.

-How to Store: Store the marinated tuna and toppings separately in airtight containers in the refrigerator.
+How to Store: Since the tuna is raw, we recommend not saving leftovers, so only buy, thaw, and prepare what will be eaten.
 To store fried wontons, let them cool completely at room temperature to avoid condensation.
 Once cool, place them in an airtight container or a resealable plastic bag.
 If possible, add a sheet of paper towel to the bottom of the container to absorb any excess oil, which helps maintain their crispness.
 Store them at room temperature for a few days.
-Avoid refrigerating as moisture can make them soggy.
+Avoid refrigerating, as moisture can make them soggy.

 Recipe Tips and Notes